 ¿How is it possible that the buried crater, under such thick of rock, can be seen in any way on the surface?

-All the cenotes that we know now were formed millions of years after the impact in a much more recent period, probably not more than 125,000 years, although it is known that they are related to the geometry of the buried crater.
+All the cenotes we know now were formed millions of years after the impact in a very recent time, probably no more than ~ 130,000 years, during the last full interglacial and the associated sea level maximum (MIS5e).
+There are different formation mechanisms for the cenotes near the coast and the cenotes inland.
+Without any doubt, the alignment of cenotes that conform the “ring” are related to the geometry of the deeply-buried crater.

 There are a few hypotheses* on the formation of the Ring of Cenotes, all of which imply a relationship with faults and fractures in the Cenozoic carbonates (the upper layer of carbonates that was deposited after the impact).
 However, there is no detailed explanation of the mechanisms that would operate to create the initial cavities and the mechanism by which the deep crater controls the flow of groundwater close to the surface has not been yet established.
 Another non-tectonic hypothesis but that also implies a relationship with the impact is that which involves coral reef patches (leaving more porous and soluble limestone) in the periphery of the “inner sea” Cenozoic Basin, formed as consequence of the impact.
 However, there is no sufficient evidence for this proposal.

 *For readers interested in this topic I would recommend to review the information contained in the papers by Pope et al. (1993), (1996); Hildebrand et al. (1995); Perry et al. (1995); and Kinsland et al. (2000).